grizlibier/wcomf/README.md

 # What's in the next version?
 What's the progress?

+- Lore?

+- New monsters?

+- New items and crafting recipes

+- Probably a rework of the way crafting works + possibility to remember recipes

+- Bugfixing (probably)

+# Logs

+version 0.0.4(24 mar 2021)

 - General changes

 -> made the start harder by lowering stats you start with